 - the existence of a right to lodge a complaint with a supervisory authority

 - where the personal data are not collected from the data subject: all available information about the origin of the data

 - the existence of automated decision-making, including profiling, pursuant to applicable Swiss data protection regulations or Art.
 22 (1) and (4) GDPR and – at least in these cases – meaningful information about the logic involved as well as the significance and envisaged consequences of such processing for the data subject.

 Furthermore, the data subject has a right to information as to whether personal data have been transferred to a third country or to an international organisation.
 Where this is the case, the data subject also has the right to obtain information about the appropriate guarantees in connection with the transfer.

-If a data subject wishes to exercise this right to information, he/she may contact an employee of the controller at any time.
+If a data subject wishes to exercise this right to information, he/she may contact the Data Protection Officer at any time.

 c) Right to rectification